-We are a regenerative medicine company focused on developing and commercializing products in the musculoskeletal segment of the marketplace.
-Our first product candidate, NeoCart®, is an innovative tissue implant that utilizes various aspects of our regenerative medicine platform to treat tissue injury in the field of orthopedics, specifically cartilage damage in the knee.
-We are currently investigating NeoCart in a 245 patient, Phase 3 clinical trial.
 Joint, or articular, cartilage covers the ends of bones and allows for joints to glide smoothly with minimal friction.
 Cartilage damage, or chondral defects, can be caused by acute trauma, such as a bad fall or sports-related injury, or by repetitive trauma, such as general wear over time.
 Unlike other tissues in the body, joint cartilage has no innate ability to repair itself, making any injury permanent.
-Left untreated, even a small defect can expand in size and progress to debilitating osteoarthritis, ultimately necessitating a joint replacement procedure.
-An estimated 27 million people in the United States and 630 million people worldwide suffer from osteoarthritis.
-Compelling demographic trends, such as the growing population of aging yet active individuals and rising rates of obesity, are expected to be key drivers in the continued growth of osteoarthritis occurrence.
-Osteoarthritis is more common in adults over the age of 50, but the condition and precursors of the condition can be observed much earlier, and cartilage damage is believed to be one of the leading contributors of this disease.
+Left untreated, even a small defect can expand in size and progress to debilitating OA, ultimately necessitating a joint replacement procedure.
+An estimated 27 million people in the United States and 630 million people worldwide suffer from OA.
+Compelling demographic trends, such as the growing population of aging yet active individuals and rising rates of obesity, are expected to be key drivers in the continued growth of OA occurrence.
+OA is more common in adults over the age of 50, but the condition and precursors of the condition can be observed much earlier, and cartilage damage is believed to be one of the leading contributors of this disease.